GLP-1 Medications 101: How They Work, What They Cost, and What to Ask Your Doctor

 Eli Lilly, the manufacturer of Mounjaro and Zepbound, now offers the more affordable options through Lilly Direct.

 Novo Nordisk is also working on making semaglutide (Ozempic and Wegovy) more affordable.
-At the time of writing this blog, Novo had a special offer that significantly cut the price of the first month of the medication.
+At the time of writing this blog, Novo has a special offer that significantly cuts the price of the first two months of the medication.

 Semaglutide (Ozempic and Wegovy):